giuliacassara/hugo-blog-theme/content/_index.md

 # === Optional fields ===
 # Add an email with a mailto: hyperlink
-#email: name at hyperable.io
+email: giulia@hyperable.io
  # Add an email "image" for spam protection.
 With light and dark mode
-# emailImg:
+emailImg:
-#   dark: /img/dark_email.png
+   dark: /img/dark-email.png
-#   light: /img/light_email.png
+   light: /img/light_email.png

 # List your publications.
 The required fields are pdf, title, and image
 # (which should be the image path).
 The other fields are optional.